-Saccharina latissima (formerly Laminaria saccharina) and Chorda filum are opportunistic seaweeds which have relatively fast growth rates when compared to other perennial species, and can dominate in areas subject to recurrent disturbance.
+Saccharina latissima (syn.
+Laminaria saccharina) and Chorda filum are opportunistic seaweeds which have relatively fast growth rates.
 Saccharina lattisima is a perennial kelp which can reach maturity in 15-20 months ((Sjøtun, 1993) and has a life expectancy of 2-4 years (Parke, 1948).
-Saccharina lattisma is widely distributed in the north Atlantic from Svalbard to Portugal (Birket et al., 1998; Conor et al., 2004; Bekby & Moy 2011; Moy & Christie 2012).
-Chorda filum has a widely distributed across the northern hemisphere (Algae Base, 2015).
-In the North Atlantic specifically, Chorda filum is recorded from Svalbard (Fredriksen et al., 2014) to Northern Portugal (Araújo et al., 2009).
-Chorda filum is an annual seaweed, completing it's life cycle in a single season (Novaczek et al., 1986).
+Chorda filum is an annual seaweed, completing its life cycle in a single season (Novaczek et al., 1986).
+Saccharina lattisima is widely distributed in the north Atlantic from Svalbard to Portugal (Birket et al., 1998; Connor et al., 2004; Bekby & Moy 2011; Moy & Christie 2012).
+Chorda filum is widely distributed across the northern hemisphere (Algae Base, 2015).
+In the North Atlantic, Chorda filum is recorded from Svalbard (Fredriksen et al., 2014) to Northern Portugal (Araújo et al., 2009).

-Saccharina lattisma and Chorda filum have heteromorphic life strategies (Bikett et al., 1988).
+Saccharina lattisma and Chorda filum have heteromorphic life strategies (Edwards, 1998).
 Mature sporophytes broadcast spawn zoospores from reproductive structures known as sori (South & Burrows, 1967; Birket et al., 1998).
 Zoospores settle onto rock and develop into gametophytes, which following fertilization germinate into juvenile sporophytes.
-Laminariale zoospores are expected to have a large dispersal range, however, zoospore density and the rate of successful fertilization decreases exponentially with distance from the parental source (Fredriksen et al., 1995).
+Laminarian zoospores are expected to have a large dispersal range.
+However, zoospore density and the rate of successful fertilization decreases exponentially with distance from the parental source (Fredriksen et al., 1995).
 Hence, recruitment can be influenced by the proximity of mature kelp beds producing viable zoospores (Kain, 1979; Fredriksen et al., 1995).
-Saccharina lattisma recruits appear in late winter early spring beyond which is a period of rapid growth, during which sporophytes can reach a total length of 3m (Werner & Kraan, 2004), in late summer and autumn growth rates slow and spores are released from autumn to winter (Parke, 1948; Lüning, 1979; Birket et al., 1998).
-The overall length of the sporophyte may not change during the growing season due to marginal erosion but the growth of the blade has been measured at 1.1 cm/day, with a total length addition of $\geq 2.25$ m per year (Birket et al., 1998).
-Chorda filum recruits appear from February (South & Burrows, 1967), beyond which is a period of rapid growth during which sporophytes can reach a length of ≤6m (South & Burrows, 1967).
-In culture Chorda fillum can reach reproductive maturity and produce zoospores within 186 days (ca 6 months) of settlement, however, the time taken to reach maturity may be locally variable (South & Burrows, 1967).
-In nature sporophytes growth slows/stops from October and sporophytes may begin to die off (South & Burrows, 1967; Novaczek et al., 1986).
+Saccharina lattisma recruits appear in late winter early spring beyond which is a period of rapid growth, during which sporophytes can reach a total length of 3 m (Werner & Kraan, 2004).
+In late summer and autumn growth rates slow and spores are released from autumn to winter (Parke, 1948; Lüning, 1979; Birket et al., 1998).
+The overall length of the sporophyte may not change during the growing season due to marginal erosion but growth of the blade has been measured at 1.1 cm/day, with a total length addition of ≥2.25 m per year (Birkett et al., 1998).
+Chorda filum recruits appear from February (South & Burrows, 1967) after which is a period of rapid growth during which sporophytes can reach a length of ≤6 m (South & Burrows, 1967).
+In culture, Chorda filum can reach reproductive maturity and produce zoospores within 186 days (ca 6 months) of settlement but the time taken to reach maturity may be locally variable (South & Burrows, 1967).
+In nature, sporophytes growth slows/stops from October and sporophytes may begin to die off (South & Burrows, 1967; Novaczek et al., 1986).

 Saccharina lattisma can be quite ephemeral in nature and appear early in algal succession.
-For example, Leinaas & Christie (1996) removed Strongylocentrotus droebachiensis from "Urchin Barrens" and observed a succession effect.
-Initially, the substratm was colonized by filamentous algae, after a couple of weeks these were out-competed and the habitat dominated by Saccharina latissima, however, this was subsequently out-competed by Laminaria hyperborea.
+For example, Lienaas & Christie (1996) removed Strongylocentrotus droebachiensis from "Urchin Barrens" and observed a succession effect.
+Initially the substratum was colonized by filamentous algae, after a couple of weeks these were out-competed and the habitat dominated by Saccharina latissimi.
+However, this was subsequently out-competed by Laminaria hyperborea.
 In the Isle of Man, Kain (1975) cleared sublittoral blocks of Laminaria hyperborea at different times of the year for several years.
 The first colonizers and succession community differed between blocks and at what time of year the blocks were cleared.
-Saccharina lattisma was an early colonizer, however within 2 years of clearance the blocks were dominated by Laminaria hyperborea.
+Saccharina lattisma was an early colonizer, but within 2 years of clearance, the blocks were dominated by Laminaria hyperborea.